-Bulls built to travel to the west coast and do some damage ... finally
+Bulls built to travel to the West Coast and do some damage ... finally

 The guard is not the only Bull that is built for trips west, but he’s definitely the poster child.

-On nights that the shot is not falling, an opposing player gets hot, or teammates are just out of sync, grit and hustle still travel.
+On nights that the shot is not falling, an opposing player gets hot, the lineup is undermanned like it will be or teammates are just out of sync, grit and hustle still travel.

 That’s why this upcoming five-team west coast trip isn’t as daunting as they usually have been for the Bulls the last five years.